 - If you are assigned to the investigational group, you will get the new treatment being tested.

 Comparing these groups to each other often clearly shows which treatment is more effective or has fewer side effects.
-If you are thinking about joining a randomized clinical trial, you need to understand that there is an equal chance you will be assigned to either group.
+If you are thinking about joining a randomized clinical trial, you need to understand that there is a chance you will be assigned to either group.
 Neither you nor the doctor chooses the group you will be in.

 Will I get a placebo?